jackbrighton/cp-pmp-docs/pulling-pmp-content-into-core-publisher.md

-#Pulling PMP stories into Core Publisher
+#Pulling PMP content into Core Publisher

 There are two ways to pull PMP stories into your CP site.
 We'll cover those first, then we'll show [how to organize the display of stories on pages by topic, byline, etc.](create-landing-pages.md)